 The Evolution of Biotechnology and Its Impact on healthcare

-We are witnessing a time when revolutionary technology transforms the way medical professionals provide care.
+We are witnessing a time when revolutionary technology trends transform the way medical professionals provide care.
 Massive innovations that will alter healthcare and biotech are heading our way.
 Artificial intelligence (AI), blockchain, wearable technologies, and telemedicine are just some of the technologies that made significant breakthroughs.

 We witnessed a large number of tech innovations related to healthcare and biotech earlier this year.
 The innovations' main goals were to provide web and mobile experiences that save time, reduce human error, improve doctor-patient relationships, and lower costs.
 These technologies are finally putting the focus on preventing diseases instead of treating them.